carpentries-incubator/data-harvesting-for-agriculture/setup.md

 ### Alternate Method: Manual installation

-You can follow along with the installation instructions on the For Macs, you can follow the instructions at ["Installing R and R Studio on a Windows"](extra-Installing-R-on-Windows/index.html) page.
+You can follow along with the installation instructions at ["Installing R and R Studio on a Windows"](extra-Installing-R-on-Windows/index.html) page.
 Note, this will take several hours to complete on a Windows machine.

 <!-- JPN: old - ["Installing R and R Studio on Windows"](https://data-carpentry-for-agriculture.github.io/trial-lesson/11-Installing-R-on-Windows/index.html) -->